-Guthrie Robert Packer Hospital is the region's Pennsylvania Trauma Systems Foundation accredited Level II trauma center.
-We have provided quality trauma care since the inception of trauma center accreditation in Pennsylvania.
-Additionally, we serve patients from all area hospitals including Guthrie Corning Hospital, Guthrie Robert Packer Hospital, Towanda Campus, Guthrie Troy Community Hospital via helicopter transfer for expedited service.
+The Guthrie Robert Packer Hospital Trauma Program serves patients from all area hospitals including Guthrie Corning Hospital, Guthrie Robert Packer Hospital, Towanda Campus, and Guthrie Troy Community Hospital via helicopter transfer for expedited service.
 Our specially trained communications experts will help you expedite the transfer of your patients no matter what their needs.

 Our trauma center provides patient-centered care from our team of fellowship-trained trauma physicians specializing in trauma, emergency surgery and critical care.
 Our specialists are available 24 hours a day, 7 days a week to care for seriously injured patients.